Hello Allen Families and Staff,

 With a few exceptions, meetings are held the second Monday of every month.
-Until further notice, meetings will be held online.
 All parents and staff are welcome to attend.
 Council members serve for two year terms.

 Parent Teacher Club (PTC) Meeting

-Allen’s PTC meets the second Monday of every month at 6pm.
+Allen’s PTC usually meets the second Monday of every month at 6pm.
 This meeting will be both online and in person at Allen in the MPR.
 Link: via this link.
-The next PTC meeting is Monday, April 12th at 6 pm.
+The next PTC meeting is April 10 at 6 pm.
 Please also check out the new PTC website to become a member and make a donation: AllenPTC.org

 CVESD Board of Education Meeting

 The district’s Board of Education meetings are also being held online and generally occur the second Wednesday of each month.
-The next regularly scheduled CVESD Board of Education meeting is Wednesday, April 14th at 6 pm.
+The next regularly scheduled CVESD Board of Education meeting is Wednesday, April 19 at 6 pm.
 Limited in-person access is permitted, but check the district’s website for more information on this.